cpwr-devops/DevOps-Examples-Doc/docs/pipelines/readme.md

     +- config                                               # configuration and other files used by the pipelines
     |   +- pipeline
     |       +- pipeline.config                              # environment specific configuration
-    |       +- tttgit.config                                # configuration for the GitHub repository storing unit test assets
+    |       +- tttgit.config                                # configuration for the GitHub repository storing unit test
+    |
+    +- assets
     |   +- skels                                            # mainframe JCL "skeleton" files
     |
     +- Jenkinsfile                                          # scripted pipeline code and groovy example code
     |   +- Mainframe-CI-Example-pipeline.jenkinsfile        # primary example pipeline (Scripted Pipeline)
-    |   +- JCL_Pipeline_Example.jenkinsfile                 # Example of execution JCL from Jenkins using the Topaz Utilities Plugin
+    |   +- JCL_Pipeline_Example.jenkinsfile                 # Example of execution JCL from Jenkins using the Topaz
     |
-    +- ISPW-REST-API-Examples                               # Code examples using the ISPW REST API
-    |   +- ISPW_Operations.ps1                              # Windows powershell script as wrapper for all available ISPW API calls
+    Utilities Plugin
     |
-    +- docs                                                 # GitHub pages
+    Other Examples
+    |   +- ISPW_Operations.ps1                              # Windows powershell script as wrapper for all available ISPW

 ## People wanting to contribute